top of page

 Candice Phillip

-Having grown up and worked in Lambeth for over 15 years, I have first-hand knowledge of the local and surrounding areas.
+Having grown up and worked in Lambeth for over 15 years, Candace has first-hand knowledge of the local and surrounding areas.

-As a family support worker, I am able to provide care and nurture to young carers, through workshops, signposting, home visits and opportunity to meet other carers, much like themselves, while partaking in fun leisure activities.
+As a family support worker, Candice is able to provide care and nurture to young carers, through workshops, signposting, home visits and opportunity to meet other carers, much like themselves, while partaking in fun leisure activities.
 Liaising with others for an outcome of balance for young carers.

 Young Carers Project Officer